plbstl/MediaDL/CONTRIBUTING.md

 When you are submitting a pull request, _the pull request has to be linked to an open issue_.
 Although you can open an issue after submission, it is better you open one before submitting the pull request.

-Here is a helper video on how to make pull requests: <https://youtu.be/8lGpZkjnkt4>
+Here is a helper video on the process of submitting pull requests: <https://youtu.be/8lGpZkjnkt4>

 ## Attach Shortcut